yetanotherdeveloper/equations/README.md

   - number of puzzles
   - range of values for math puzzles
   - number of sessions of watching per day
-- With each solved puzzle without mistake, time for watching cartoons is increased by 2 minutes
+- With each solved puzzle without mistake, time for watching cartoons is increased by one minutes

 # Installation
 - Ideally this program should run in mouse-less window manager and add to startup scripts.